Diary of Ebenezer 'Edward' Barron, 1901 - Part 2

 had to jump down over ledges

-sometimes 3 pt almost perpedicular
+sometimes 3 ft almost perpendicular

 - all got down safely

-looking for Boers saw none
+looking for Boers, saw none,

-Cantered about 5 miles [[back?]]
+Cantered about 5 miles dusk

 went to farmhouse for butter